Preventing Substance Misuse: Fresno Unified & EVERFI

 Approach: Partnering with EVERFI for Prevention Education

-Anticipating the legislation, Michele Pacheco, Physical Education & Comprehensive Sexual Health Education Manager, reached out to EVERFI.
+Anticipating the legislation, Michele Pacheco, Physical Education and Comprehensive Sexual Health Education Manager, reached out to EVERFI.
 She wanted to learn how their free prevention education resources aligned with Melanie’s Law and other state standards.

-Collaborative Planning & Resource Alignment
+Collaborative Planning and Resource Alignment

 In their initial meeting, Michele met with Andee Hugenberg, the district’s dedicated District Lead from EVERFI.
 Andee listened to the district’s needs, aligned EVERFI’s digital, evidence-based prevention resources with state standards, and explained how EVERFI provides all its resources and support services at no cost, thanks to a network of local and national partners.